Transitional Care Services in Burton, MI

 Before your loved one is released from the hospital, you should retrieve their medical care records.
-They contain information that can help you plan for their transition care services such as medical history and future medical needs that will be useful should you need to contact their medical care team.
+They contain information that can help you plan for their transitional care services such as medical history and future medical needs that will be useful should you need to contact their medical care team.

 Questions, Questions, Questions

-You can never ask too many questions when it comes to planning transition care services for a loved one.
+You can never ask too many questions when it comes to planning care for a loved one.
 You need information covering their current medical condition, what types of assistance will be needed at home, any local support groups, transition home care providers, and how to get in touch with their medical care team and doctor.